Volunteer in Fiji on a Life changing expedition

 - Special equipment or clothing

-Each project will have different levels of support.
-Usually you'll have the support and guidance you need to prepare for your adventure and the organisation should be able to give you a name and contact details for someone where you will be volunteering who you can turn to for advice once you get there.
+Each organisation will provide varying levels of support.
+Usually, you'll have the support and guidance you need to prepare for your adventure and the organisation should be able to give you a name and contact details for a local contact where you will be volunteering who you can turn to for advice once you get there.
 This may be someone who works for the charity, a member of the local community who is helping the project or a more experienced volunteer.
 It’s good to be as independent as possible, but as with all volunteering projects, things may not always go according to plan and it’s great to know you have someone you can turn to ask advice about the best way forward.
+Try and add people on facebook, whats app before you depart, in case you need to contact them beforehand.

-- Your health and safety.
+Your health and safety.
 Will you have access to medical help if you need it and if you have any existing health issues, will you be ok?
 E.g. if you are on medication that needs to be kept cool?
 Will you have to take enough of your prescription medication for the whole time.
 Do you have a condition that is incompatible with the work?
+Make sure you have visited your travel nurse at your doctors in plenty of time to plan for which injections/medication you may need to take before you travel.
+The Travel Health Pro website, is great for checking what you may need.

 - 1Build your resilience